davidjo/snd_hda_macbookpro/README.md

 # snd_hda_macbookpro

 This is a kernel driver for sound on Macs with Cirrus 8409 HDA chips.
-This is NOT a complete audio setup as yet and is still at a very alpha stage of development.
+Sound output is now reasonably complete and integrated with Linux.
+Sound input still needs work.

 It will play audio through Internal speakers or headphones.

+The primary audio should be set to  Analogue Stereo Output in the Settings Audio dialog.

-NEW: Sound recording from internal mike and headset mike now working.
+Sound recording from internal mike and headset mike is not yet fully interfaced with Linux user side.

-NOTE NOTE!!!!!
 The recorded sound level is very low but this is the sound level as returned in OSX.
 Amplification will be required eg using something like PulseEffects.
-NOTE NOTE!!!!!

 The hardware device sound format is limited to 2/4 channel 44.1 kHz S24_LE S32_LE.
-As long as use the default or plughw device volume control, other formats, frequencies work.
+As long as use the default device volume control, other formats, frequencies work.

-NOTA BENE: The direct hardware device (hw:0,0) has NO volume control so will be loud!
+NOTA BENE: The direct hardware device (hw:0,0) and plughw:0,0 device have NO volume control so will be VERY loud!

-Currently this works with MAX98706 and SSM3515 amplifiers.
+Currently this works with MAX98706, SSM3515 and TAS5764L amplifiers.
-It will NOT work with other amplifiers (eg TAS5758L and TAS5764L as seen in ioreg dumps) as each amplifier requires specific programming.
+It will NOT work with other amplifiers as each amplifier requires specific programming.

 Power down/sleep completely unknown and untested.

-Much more work is needed to correctly interface this kernel driver to the higher level linux audio drivers eg pulse.

-For example, the speakers are driven by a 4 channel audio stream which pulse wrongly interprets as a 4 channel surround source.
-(Note this means the Ubuntu speaker test does not work properly).
+At the moment everything is permanently powered on.

+The Apple speaker setup is 4 speakers as a left tweeter, left woofer, right tweeter and right woofer so this is actually a classic HiFi stereo (ie 2 channel) speaker system.
+(These names are listed in the layout files under AppleHDA.kext/Contents/Resources).

+The channel order for Linux has been modified to left tweeter, right tweeter and left woofer, right woofer as this fits in with the Linux way much better.

+The driver also has been modified to duplicate a stereo sound source onto the second stereo channel so all speakers are driven (this essentially replicates the snd_hda_multi_out_analog_prepare function).

-My interpretation is this is really a woofer/tweeter setup and we need specific filters eg from PulseEffects to create a sound similar to that of OSX (which is known to be using specific digital filter effects in CoreAudio).
+This will not sound the same as Apple (which is known to be using specific digital filter effects in CoreAudio).

+To create a more Apple-like sound requires creating eg an Alsa pseudo device to channel duplicate a stereo sound and apply different digital filters to the tweeter and woofer channels.

 NOTE.
-My primary testing kernel is now Ubuntu LTS 20.04 5.4.
+My primary testing kernel is now Ubuntu LTS 22.04 5.15.
-      I have tested building for 5.5 but not 5.6.

 The following installation setup provided by leifliddy.